Lithium fuels hopes for revival on California's largest lake

 “Are they going to do something good for the community or just buy up all the land and kick everybody out?” he asks.
 Nostalgic for livelier days, he plans to move to his farm near Lubbock, Texas.

-Controlled Thermal Resources Ltd. is building what would be the region's first new geothermal facility in more than a decade and anticipates the $520 million plant would start producing lithium in 2024.
-In July, General Motors Corp. said it invested in the project as it seeks to eliminate tailpipe emissions from light-duty vehicles by 2035.
+Rod Colwell, chief executive of Controlled Thermal Resources Ltd., oversees construction of what would be the region's first geothermal power plant in nearly a decade.
+General Motors Corp. said it invested in the project as it seeks to eliminate tailpipe emissions from light-duty vehicles by 2035.

+The lake's southern shores are dotted with small, volcano-like pots of bubbling mud caused by geothermal activity.
+In 2011, Colwell walked about a mile in the Salton Sea’s knee-deep water — all of it now evaporated, with a fine powder below a white, cracked crust.

+Lakebed is considered an ideal spot for lithium.
+The company says it plans to drill down 8000 feet (2,438 meters) for super-hot liquid.

 Owners of 11 existing geothermal plants around the lake's southern shores are retooling for lithium and possibly other brine minerals instead of building from scratch.
 Warren Buffett’s Berkshire Hathaway Energy Co. has state and federal grants for lithium demonstration projects and says it could begin construction for commercial operations in 2024.